clojure-emacs/clj-suitable/README.md

 # Suitable - Addon for Figwheel and Emacs CIDER to aid exploratory development in ClojureScript

-This project is a backend for interactive repls and editors that provide completion / intellisense support.
+This project is a backend for interactive repls and editors that used runtime introspection to provide completion / intellisense support.

-It is mainly useful for cljs / js interop as it tries to access the properties and methods of objects at runtime via reflection to generate completion candidates out of them.
 This can be extremely useful and productive if you're experimenting around with unknown APIs.

+For example you work with DOM objects but can't remember how to query for child elements.
+Type `(.| js/document)` with `|` marking the postion of your cursor and press TAB.
+Methods and properties of `js/document` will appear.

 Currently Emacs (via CIDER) and figwheel.main are supported.

 ## Demo

-The animation shows how various properties and methods of the native DOM can be accessed (Tab is used to show completions for the expression at the cursor)
+The animation shows how various properties and methods of the native DOM can be accessed (Tab is used to show completions for the expression at the cursor):

 ![](doc/2019_07_22_suitable-figwheel.gif)